-- The Group I producer beta-lactamases are resistant to beta-lactam/beta-lactamase inhibitor combinations, penicillins, cephamycins, as well as 1st, 2nd, and 3rd generation cephalosporins but sensitive to cefepime and carbapenems
+- The Group I producer beta-lactamases are resistant to beta-lactam/beta-lactamase inhibitor combinations, penicillins, cephamycins, and 1st, 2nd, and 3rd generation cephalosporins but sensitive to cefepime and carbapenems.

 - The enzymes in group I are found in the Enterobacteriaceae family as well as Pseudomonas aeruginosa.
 Examples include E. coli AmpC, P99, ACT-1, CMY-2, FOX-1, MIR-1 enzymes.